 This study found that the occurrence of MBS among PCOS patients was 29.2%, which was lower than the 42% mentioned in research done by Dey and colleagues10.
 PCOS affects women of all age groups, while its presentation varies a lot as the spectrum of symptomology is broad11.
 Goverde and coworkers12 found the prevalence of MBS among females having PCOS to be 15.9%, which is somewhat lower than what we noted.
 The variation in the prevalence rates of MBS among females having PCOS could be attributed to differences in age groups considered in different research.
 We had analyzed females aged between 18-35, but Dey R 201110 enrolled females aged between 15 to 35 years.
-Another reason could be that we utilized the ethnic-specific WHO recommendation, which mentioned the waist circumference cut-off value for Asian women as ≥80 cm
+Another reason could be that we utilized the ethnic-specific WHO recommendation, which mentioned the waist circumference cut-off value for Asian women as >80 cm.

 The incidence of MBS was significantly associated with higher waist circumference.
 Among the South Asian population, MBS is affected by regional factors like urbanization, standard of living, and traditions13.
-In terms of metabolic parameters, waist circumference (\geq 80cm), HDL (<50 mg/dl), serum Triglyceride (\geq 150mg/dl), FBG (>110 mg/dl), and hypertension were the commonly deranged parameters and had a significant association with MBS.
-According to Dey R 2011^{10,} the commonest parameters were low HDL cholesterol and hypertension, which is consistent with the present findings.
+In terms of metabolic parameters, waist circumference (≥80cm), HDL (<50 mg/dl), serum Triglyceride (≥150mg/dl), FBG (>110 mg/dl), and hypertension were the commonly deranged parameters and had a significant association with MBS.
+According to Dey R 201110, the commonest parameters were low HDL cholesterol and hypertension, consistent with the present findings.
 To confirm the risk of MBS or to exclude it, every described criterion was studied for its evaluation in this study.

 The regional data also reports a much higher prevalence of MBS among women with PCOS (46.2%) when both younger and adult females presenting with PCOS and following the IDF criteria were studied.
-According to the previous data, among PCOS females, there have been specific phenotypes for whom the chances of developing MBS are higher and, latterly, prolonged risk of cardiovascular disease and/or T2DM^{14,15}.
-A higher occurrence of MBS was observed in weight-matched PCOS females than in non-PCOS females in another study16.
-Hahn S et al.17 described 33.8% as the incidence rate of MBS in German females presenting PCOS (IDF criteria).
+According to the previous data, among PCOS females, there have been specific phenotypes for whom the chances of developing MBS are higher and, latterly, prolonged risk of cardiovascular disease and/or T2DM 14,15.
+Higher occurrence of MBS was observed in weight-matched PCOS females against non-PCOS females in another study16.
+Hahn S et al. 17 described 33.8% as the incidence rate of MBS in German females presenting PCOS (IDF criteria).
 They concluded that with the increasing age and obesity, the occurrence rate also increased.
 In the Netherlands, PCOS women with anovulatory cycles were studied, which represented waist circumference >83.5 cm, with hyperandrogenism being evident biochemically, predicting the existence of MBS and IR12.
-The association of central obesity with the occurrence of MBS in females produced by our study was in accordance with Janssen I 200418 who discovered that waist circumference was more significant in obesity-related risk factors.
+The association of central obesity with the occurrence of MBS in females produced by our study was in accordence with Janssen I 200418 who discovered that waist circumference was more significant in terms of obesity-related risk factors.
 Past local data has shown the prevalence of MBS to be 35.6% among women with PCOS.
 At the same time, relatively higher age, waist circumference, FBG levels, and deranged-related hormonal levels have been reported19.
 Ideally, all infertile females presenting PCOS should be screened, but practically, it is not so easy, remarkably, when the resources are limited.
-Based on our study results, we suggest that females presenting with central obesity waist-hip ratio >85 cm should undergo MBS evaluation^{20,21}.
+We suggest, based on our study results, that females presenting with central obesity waist-hip ratio >85 cm should undergo MBS evaluation^{20,21}.
+The study place was a tertiary hospital, while non-PCOS females were not enrolled to form a control group.
+From the perspective of accurate estimation of MBS occurrence among women with PCOS, further studies involving large sample sizes can be planned.